justeattakeaway/fozzie-components/packages/components/organisms/f-content-cards/README.md

 ### Watchers

 The `errors` property is watched so that we can update the components state to show the correct slot

+## Adapters

+AN example of how to use the adapters can be found here https://github.com/justeattakeaway/content-cards-web/blob/main/packages/adapters/braze/README.md

 ## Card Templates